Supported Authentication Tools

 The OAuth 2.0 protocol as well as the OAuth 2.0 Implicit Flow can be used for authentication and authorization.
 See Use OAuth 2.0 to Access Composer.

 LDAP (Lightweight Directory Access Protocol) can be used to enable directory-based access to Composer.
 Composer can connect to an organization’s Active Directory (AD) and OpenLDAP directory services using configured LDAP settings.
 See Use Lightweight Directory Access Protocol (LDAP) With Composer.

 Composersupervisors can enable or disable Composer's authentication services as required.
 The available services are listed on the Security Services tab:

 Select to access the supervisor menu and then select Security.

 The Security page appears.
 It consists of four tabs: Security Services, SAML Settings, LDAP Settings, and Kerberos Settings.
 The Security Services tab is selected.
 Note that the SAML Settings, LDAP Settings, and Kerberos Settings tabs are accessible only when the corresponding service is enabled on the Security Services tab.

 Settings for x.509, Kerberos SSO, and OAuth authentication are handled using the

 Enabling or disabling any of these security services requires a restart of the Composer service.
 Basically, any time you toggle a security feature, the Composer service needs to be restarted before the change takes effect.
 The following toggle status may appear for each of the authentication services: Started, Stopped, Will start or stop on next restart.
-See Enabling or Disabling a Security Service.
+See Enable or Disable a Security Service.